Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 If you’re just starting your career search, you might be wondering, “what career is right for me?”
 It’s a complicated question.
-The “right” career for you can be right in lots of different ways: the right everyday tasks, the right fit for your personality (check out our personality career quiz), the right one for your strengths (check out our career aptitude test), the right work environment.
+The “right” career for you can be right in lots of different ways: the right everyday tasks, the right fit for your personality (check out our personality career quiz), the right one for your strengths (check out our career aptitude test), or the right work environment.

 What to Do With My “What Career Is Right for Me?”
 Quiz Results